-This course is required of Academic Peer Mentors within the Center for Academic Success and Advising.
+This course is required of academic peer mentors within the Center for Academic Success and Advising.
 It is a one semester, one credit, letter grade course consisting of learning theory and skill training for coaching provisionally admitted freshmen.
 Topics include: time management, sensory learning preferences, note-taking, reading strategies, test taking, memory, education and development theory, motivation, self-regulation, wellness, and other general university study skills.
 May be repeated for credit.
-Prerequisite: Instructor's Permission
+Prerequisites: Instructor's approval

 STSK3710 Career and Life Planning: Preparing for the Journey (2)